What Are Checkpoints And Why Are They Important

 When DNA damage occurs, such as a double-strand break caused by radiation, the cell activates the DNA damage response (DDR).
 This response involves the activation of sensor proteins, adaptor proteins, and effector proteins that lead to cell cycle arrest, DNA repair, and apoptosis.

 The ATM and ATR kinases are key sensor proteins in the DDR.
-ATM is activated by double-strand breaks, while ATR is activated by stalled replication forks and single-stranded DNA.
+And aTM is activated by double-strand breaks, while ATR is activated by stalled replication forks and single-stranded DNA.
 These kinases phosphorylate and activate downstream targets, such as Chk1 and Chk2, which are effector proteins that inhibit CDK activity and arrest the cell cycle.

 Spindle Assembly Checkpoint (SAC) Activation